1. Language and Speakers

 1.2.3 Similarity with related languages

-Given that Mirniny country sits across two state borders and covers a large swathe of the southern coastline, we can expect to see variation in dialects from one side of the territory to the other.
-Readers should be aware this paper will discuss Mirniny language and culture as it was used on the West Australian side only.
-Bates, (cited in Hanson, 2013) suggested there were 21 Mirniny groups, whereas Curr (1886) describes two groups; the Wonunda Meening based at Eyre’s Sand Patch in Western Australia, and the Yirkla Meening, at Eucla on the South Australian border.
+Given that Mirniny country sits across two states and covers a large swathe of the southern coastline, we can expect to see variation in dialects from one side of the territory to the other.
+While Bates, (in Hanson, 2013) suggested there were 21 Mirniny groups, there is no evidence to suggest that these Mirniny groups spoke different dialects.
+In his book, Curr (1886) describes two groups; the Wonunda Meening based at Eyre’s Sand Patch in Western Australia, and the Yirkla Meening, at Eucla on the South Australian border.
 Curr also briefly mentions one or two other families, living in between the vincinities of the two afore-mentioned groups.
-There is also the question of the Marlpa, a family group who lived between Mirniny and Ngadju country.
-Ngadju speakers describe Marlpa as another dialect (James Schultz, personal communication, January 20, 2021) while aboriginal people with Marlpa heritage insist theirs is a separate language (making them a separate group).
-Initial lexical tests conducted by GALAC point to a communilect relationship with Ngadju and Mirniny (Coffin, 2021).

 The arrival of colonisers in the 19th Century disrupted the lives (and language) of the Mirniny.
 Migration of groups to safer areas, forced relocation to missions and the loss of traditional hunting lands due to farming and pastrolisation, resulted in an ongoing negative affect upon the people and their language, which is now classified as critically endangered.

-Traditionally, and following contact, Mirniny people have enjoyed close relationships with neighbouring groups, the Wirangu and Kukatja to the east, and the Esperance Nyungars and Ngadju to the west.
+Traditionally, and following contact, Mirniny people have enjoyed close relationships with neighbouring groups Wirangu and Gugada to the east, and the Esperance Nyungars and Ngadju to the west.
 Marriage between speech groups, trade and travel has seen examples of borrowing.
 Substitute names, practiced in avoidance speech, may also contribute to instances of borrowed words in this and any Aboriginal language.

-Migration of desert groups like Pitjantjatjarra and Ngaanyatjarra has also had a deleterious effect on Mirniny people, culture and language.
-Historical (Mirniny) wordlists held by GALCAC, include instances of Western Desert (Wati) words like papa ‘dog’, kapi ‘water’, and pina ‘ear’.
+Migration of desert groups like Pitjantjatjarra and Ngaanyatjarra has also had a deleterious effect on Mirniny.

 Where large numbers of Aboriginals from differing speech communities were living in concentrated quarters, language change also occurred.
-Mission systems, imposed upon Aboriginal groups during colonisation saw smaller language groups lose speakers to more dominant languages.
+Mission systems, imposed upon Aboriginal groups during colonisation saw less powerful language groups lose speakers to stronger codes.
 Linguists working in South Australia have noted similarities between Mirniny, Wirangu and Kukatja, which is being ascribed to traditional interaction between the neighbouring groups as well as placement of Aboriginals at Koonibba Mission (Monaghan, personal communication, January 7, 2020).
-Linguists in South Australia are researching ‘South Coast Talk’ a code believed to have developed on the south coast, that draws on English (Monaghan, personal communication, January 7, 2020).
 Within Western Australia, similar language change has come about through prolonged contact within the mission system.
+Further, linguists in South Australia are researching ‘South Coast Talk’ a code believed to have developed on the south coast, that draws on English (Monaghan, personal communication, January 7, 2020).

 1.3 Present Language Situation